PberruezoArenas/My-Mood-Final-Project/README.md

-Chat live with active users around you and visit their profile to see which professionals they have had sessions with.
+Chat live with active users around you ( socket io ) and visit their profile to see which professionals they have had sessions with.

 ![LiveChatAndProfile](https://github.com/PberruezoArenas/MyMood-BNP/assets/149729949/b2b29a9f-9b7e-4635-b806-62ac6ff54844)